• Skip to primary navigation

 Step back in time at the National Museum of Singapore

 This is the nation’s oldest museum, and it focuses on exhibits related to the history of Singapore.
-A must-visit if you’re in any way interested in history.
+A must-visit if you’re wondering about where to go in Singapore for a deep dive into the regions fascinating past.

 Drop by Merlion Park

-Granted, it’s a little cheesy, but Merlion Park is still worth a look – if only for that one iconic photo with the statue of Singapore’s quirky half-fish, half-lion emblem.
+Granted, it’s a little cheesy, but there’s a reason Merlion Park one of the most popular places to visit in Singapore.
+It’s still worth a look – if only for that one iconic photo with the statue of Singapore’s quirky half-fish, half-lion emblem.
 You’ll also get great views of the Central Business District (CBD) and the bay, with excellent restaurants and bars just nearby.

 Ride the Singapore Flyer